GausSN: Bayesian Time-Delay Estimation for Strongly Lensed Supernovae: Flexible Sinusoidal Microlensing Parameterization

 As with the Roman simulations, there are also several outliers with multi-modal posteriors for which the mean and standard deviation of the samples are simply a poor summary of the posterior.
 Again, fitting with more informative priors easily solves this problem.
 Furthermore, we re-emphasize that the full posterior should be used in the cosmological analysis of any glSN.
 These types of outliers are, therefore, expected and not as concerning.

+A similarly small fraction of \texttt{lensedSST} objects -- 2.11\% for the constant magnification fit and 0.90\% for the sigmoid magnification fit -- have fitted time delays which are more than 5$\sigma$ away from the true value.
+Outliers appear to be dominated by objects that experience extreme microlensing effects, which appear to alter the location of the peak in the light curve.
+Because the sigmoid microlensing model is not flexible enough to capture all possible effects of microlensing, these outliers are unsurprising.
+Future work to account for uncertainty in the microlensing model choice is discussed in \S\ref{sec:discussion} and would reduce the frequency of these fits with very poorly calibrated uncertainties.
+Unfortunately, these outliers are difficult to identify based on visual inspection of the fitted light curves.

 The results in Table \ref{tab:Rubin-results} are roughly consistent with those reported for the Roman simulations.
-However, the mean uncertainty on the time-delay estimate from \textsc{GausSN} on the Rubin-LSST simulations is 7.53 days, highlighting that relative to the Roman simulations, the time-delay estimates for the Rubin-LSST simulations are more uncertain in general.
+However, the mean uncertainty on the time-delay estimate from \textsc{GausSN} for the constant magnification simulations is 7.53 days for the constant magnification model and 10.22 days for the sigmoid magnification model.
+For the \texttt{lensedSST} simulations, the mean uncertainty on the time-delay estimate is 5.02 days for the constant magnification model and 5.84 days for the sigmoid magnification model.
+Relative to the Roman simulations, the time-delay estimates for the Rubin-LSST simulations are more uncertain in general.
 Given that \textsc{GausSN} is a data driven approach, and the Rubin-LSST data is more sparse than the Roman data, this increase in uncertainty is expected.
 Most importantly, the uncertainties remain equally well-calibrated across two very different sets of data.

-Finally, we re-emphasize that these simulations are simplified compared to the real data we expect to collect with Rubin-LSST, as they do not have a realistic distribution of time delays nor do they include the effects of dust extinction or microlensing.
-The simulations enable a test of \textsc{GausSN} on sparsely sampled data in more than two bands, but the results overestimate the fraction of real glSNe that will have time delays estimated to a given precision using only Rubin-LSST data.
-That only some of the glSNe discovered with Rubin-LSST will be resolved will additionally reduce this fraction.
-Therefore, follow-up data is very likely to be necessary to obtain time-delay estimates from glSNe discovered by Rubin-LSST to the level of precision and accuracy presented in this analysis.